SX-Aurora/SX-Aurora.github.io/_posts/2018-12-19-py-veo-by-examples.md

 layout: post
 title: "Py-veo by Examples"
 author: Erich Focht
-excerpt: "py-veo implements the VEO API for Vecto Engine Offloading.
-It allows the use of the VE from Python programs, even interactively and vie IPython or Jupyter notebooks.
+excerpt: "py-veo implements the VEO API for Vector Engine Offloading.
+It allows the use of the VE from Python programs, even interactively and via IPython or Jupyter notebooks.
 VE kernels must be written in C, C++ or Fortran."
 category: posts
 tags: [python, veo, accelerator, offloading, vector, sxaurora]
 ---